Inclusive Curriculum and Assessment

 Transforming

-We regularly collaborate with our teachers to create meaningful projects that allow us to demonstrate our learning over time and discuss them afterwards to improve future projects.
+We regularly collaborate with our teachers and classmates to create projects that show our learning, and we discuss them afterward to improve future projects.

 Selected Rating: None